 Many ethical funds share certain characteristics that can affect their performance (positively or negatively) when certain areas of the stock market are performing well.
 These characteristics include:

 The areas ethical funds tend to have a bias to have generally performed better when the outlook for the economy or stock market was good.
 In contrast, larger, defensive companies, in a strong financial position, with stable earnings and high dividends have tended to perform better during uncertain times.

 A UK-focused fund with a bias to higher-risk smaller and medium-sized companies and more economically sensitive sectors.
 We consider it to have a 'dark green' approach.

 Tobacco and pharmaceutical companies are excluded from Audrey Ryan’s investment universe, and the fund has limited exposure to mining and oil & gas companies.
 These companies derive a significant portion of their earnings overseas and comprise a large part of the FTSE 100.
-They performed well in the early part of 2016 and then proved resilient in the aftermath of the EU referendum.
-The fund’s limited investments in these areas was negative for performance.
+They therefore proved resilient in the aftermath of the EU referendum and the fund’s lack of investments in these areas caused some underperformance.